 $ git add <file to stage>

-Once all the appropriate files are staged, you can create a local commit of those modifications with:
+Once the appropriate files are staged, create a local commit of these modifications with:

 $ git commit -m "<concise but descriptive commit message>"